falkaer/the-guide/m3_types/s7_exercises.md

 accumulation?
 What if you use f16 for both?
 You will have to find a crate for f16, just make sure it doesn't convert to f32 for arithmetic operations.

 First up is [Kahan summation][2] and a supplemental [blog post][14].
 Next try the Kahan-Babushka-Klein sum, from the same page.
 Finally, try the [pairwise summation][4].
 Iteratively add every two numbers to get a new list that is half the size until you have 1 number.

-Pairwise summation is also the principle behind the [butterfly FFT algorithm][6] and the defacto standard way of summation on GPU's.
+Pairwise summation is also the principle behind the [butterfly FFT algorithm][6] and the defacto standard method of summation on GPU's.
 If you want to get nuts, we can get nuts, you can also try to implement the [iterative tree reduction][5] on the GPU.

 ## Sorting